 An athletic director generally works at a school, university, or other type of organization (such as an after-school club) to coordinate athletic activities.
 They may be given a budget to follow and need to ensure that funding is dispersed correctly to the appropriate parties.
 These directors often create reports on budget allocation and forecasting, which requires proficiency with basic computer programs.
 The athletic director might also be tasked with developing marketing, promotional, and fun…Read more

 Athletic Director Tasks

-Participate in the recruitment of athletes to sports programs and selection of athletic scholarship winners.
+- Participate in the recruitment of athletes to sports programs and selection of athletic scholarship winners.

-Ensure compliance with all school, division, and government regulations.
+- Ensure compliance with all school, division, and government regulations.

 Popular Employer Salaries for Athletic Director

 Skills in Administration and Budget Management are correlated to pay that is above average.
 Skills that pay less than market rate include Scheduling, Oral / Verbal Communication and People Management.

 What is the Pay by Experience Level for Athletic Directors?

 An entry-level Athletic Director with less than 1 year experience can expect to earn an average total compensation (includes tips, bonus, and overtime pay) of $50,066 based on 42 salaries.
 An early career Athletic Director with 1-4 years of experience earns an average total compensation of $52,038 based on 304 salaries.
 A mid-career Athletic Director with 5-9 years of experience earns an average total compensation of $61,134 based on 194 salaries.
 An experienced Athletic Director with 10-19 years of experience earns an average total compensation of $71,494 based on 165 salaries.
 In their late career (20 years and higher), employees earn an average total compensation of $79,671.